 In Republic of Croatia, the protection of EU's financial interests is stipulated in Article 114a, of the Budget Act (Official Gazette 87/2008, 136/12 and within Government Regulation on the institutional framework of the system for combating irregularities and fraud (AFCOS) (OG 144/13).

 AFCOS is a system through which the coordination of legislative, administrative and operative activities is implemented with the purpose of protecting the financial interests of the European Union and direct cooperation with the European Antifraud Office (OLAF).

-In the Republic of Croatia the AFCOS system includes:
+In Croatia the AFCOS system includes: